Did you know that there are three different types of Shubunkin goldfish, one of which is pretty rare?

 Breeding

-Spawning Tank
+Breeding Tank

 Spawning

-The Eggs And Fry
+The Eggs and Fry

 Availability